-Why some parents cannot respond properly to selfishness
+Why some parents fail to correct selfishness in their children

-The process of addressing selfishness in children can be challenging.
-The major reasons parents are unable to correct selfishness in their children they:
+The major reasons parents are unable or unwilling to correct selfishness in their children include the following:

-- are self-indulgent themselves and are unwilling to address this weakness in their own personalities
+- personal self-indulgence and an unwillingness to address this weakness in their own personalities

-- lack of a role model for correction
+- the lack of a parental role model for correction

-- fear conflicts as a result of childhood stresses caused by an angry parent
+- a fear of conflicts as a result of childhood stresses caused by an angry parent or sibling

-- fear of the anger in a child
+- a fear of an angry response from a child

 A number of mental health professionals have commented on the serious problem of the present permissive parenting style in many, if not, most families.
 Dr. Bill Dougherty, professor of family social science at the University of Minnesota, wrote in the magazine, Parents in March 2007, "Many parents act more like therapists than authority figures.
 Developmentally, preschoolers are ready to learn empathy and to take the perspective of someone else.
 When parents fail to show them how to do that, kids develop a very self-centered approach to the world.

 Psychologist, Dan Kindlon, in his book, Too Much of a Good Thing: Raising Children of Character in an Indulgent Age, wrote, Most kids who misbehave in public have never been given limits or told what is appropriate and what is not.
 Another important book in this area is Diane West's, The Death of Grown-Up.

 Fathers with this harmful parenting style can be helped by reading Father, The Family Protector by James Stenson, an educational consultant, by visiting his web site, www.parentleadership.com and by reviewing the selfish spouse chapter on this web site.